 06. Refrain from drinking alcohol

-Since the Maldives is a 100% Muslim country (meaning it’s in the law that a non-muslim can’t be a citizen), alcohol is one thing that it’s exclusively imported for and consumed by tourists.
+Since the Maldives is a 100% Muslim country (meaning it’s in the law that a non-Muslim can’t be a citizen), alcohol is one thing that is exclusively imported for and consumed by tourists.
 Therefore it comes at a really high price tag.

-Not only that, but it’s not something you will be able to find if you booked accommodation on local islands.
+Not only that, but it’s not something you will be able to find if you book accommodation on local islands.
 So the only places that have alcohol are resorts and floating bars.